 - Final Progress Report (PI: including final population tracking data, when applicable)

 - Final Invention Statement and Certification (OSR works with department)

 - Property Accounting Report (Property Accounting, Office of Financial Affairs)

 Note that closeout of a grant does not automatically terminate any requirements for property accountability, record retention, or financial accountability.
 Following closeout, the grantee remains obligated to return funds due as a result of later refunds, corrections, or other transactions, and the sponsor may recover amounts based on the results of an audit covering any part of the period of grant support.

-For additional details, please consult the Division of Financial Affairs Sponsored Projects Financial Reporting and Financial Closeouts Policy.
+For additional details, consult the Division of Financial Affairs Sponsored Projects Financial Reporting and Financial Closeouts Policy and other applicable policies.